MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-boot-starters-for-azure.md

 For more information about using Azure with Java, see the [Azure for Java Developers] and the [Working with Azure DevOps and Java].

-For help with getting started with your own Spring Boot applications, see the **Spring Initializr** at https://start.spring.io/.
+For help with getting started with your own Spring Boot applications, see [Spring Initializr](https://start.spring.io/).

 <!-- URL List -->